managedkaos/get-action-version-number/README.md

 - Look up the latest version of a single GitHub Action
 - Process multiple actions from a file
+- **NEW**: Extract and process actions directly from GitHub workflow files
 - Support for both authenticated and unauthenticated API requests
 - Handles various action formats (with or without version)
 - Provides clear output showing current vs latest versions